dotnet/docs/docs/architecture/modern-web-apps-azure/develop-asp-net-core-mvc-apps.md

 The ConfigureServices method is the exception to this behavior; it must take just one parameter of type IServiceCollection.
 It doesn't really need to support dependency injection, since on the one hand it is responsible for adding objects to the services container, and on the other it has access to all currently configured services via the IServiceCollection parameter.
 Thus, you can work with dependencies defined in the ASP.NET Core services collection in every part of the Startup class, either by requesting the needed service as a parameter or by working with the IServiceCollection in ConfigureServices.

 > [!NOTE]
-> If you need to ensure certain services are available to your Startup class, you can configure them using WebHostBuilder and its ConfigureServices method.
-TODO: Change to HostBuilder for 3.x
+> If you need to ensure certain services are available to your Startup class, you can configure them using an IWebHostBuilder and its ConfigureServices method inside the CreateDefaultBuilder call.

 The Startup class is a model for how you should structure other parts of your ASP.NET Core application, from Controllers to Middleware to Filters to your own Services.
 In each case, you should follow the [Explicit Dependencies Principle](https://deviq.com/explicit-dependencies-principle/), requesting your dependencies rather than directly creating them, and leveraging dependency injection throughout your application.
 Be careful of where and how you directly instantiate implementations, especially services and objects that work with infrastructure or have side effects.
 Prefer working with abstractions defined in your application core and passed in as arguments to hardcoding references to specific implementation types.